luiscarvalhofrade/philosophers42/README.md

 # Dynamic

-the first philo gets his forks, automatically the second one is locked, and the third, if we have the a even number of forks, also is allowed to get the third and the fourth forks and so on and on.
+the first philo gets his forks, automatically the second philo is locked, and the third, if we have a even number of forks, also is allowed to get the third and the fourth forks and so on and on.

 so here we found a new point: if the total number of philos is even, half of philos eat and the other half dont and if we have a odd number, we have (half - 1)